-A monitor is an important member of the Computer Club operation.
-No activity can proceed in the facilities without the presence of a monitor on duty.
+A monitor is an essential member of the Computer Club operation.
+No activity can proceed in the facilities without a monitor on duty.
 Club members are encouraged to consider volunteering to become monitors.
-Training is offered as a scheduled for a one-hour, one-on-on session with an instructor.
+Training is offered as a one-hour one-on-one session with an instructor.

 Monitors are club members who volunteer to monitor in the Open Room at the Computer Club facilities.
-Our main function is to welcome members who come into the room and give them directions when requested.
+Our primary function is to welcome members who come into the room and give them directions when requested.
 There are no technical skills required to become a monitor.
 Most members who come to the room are there to use the computers and other devices.
-If a member should need assistance the monitor may be able to help but monitors only offer help to the level of their knowledge.
-The monitor usually directs the member to the club website where there are calendars for scheduled classes; help sessions, professional help and other services.
+If a member needs assistance, the monitor may be able to help, but monitors only offer help to their knowledge level.
+The monitor usually directs the member to the club website, where there are calendars for scheduled classes; help sessions, professional help, and other services.
 The professionals are suggested only and have no vested relationship with the Computer Club.
-Their work is independent of the club where fees are applicable from the technician for their services.
+Their work is independent of the Club, where fees are applicable from the technician for their services.

 The Open Room Calendar is available to the monitor for selecting a date and time that is convenient for the monitor.
-The most important time to volunteer is when there are classes in the classroom and during help sessions.
-Monitors are given open access to the open room anytime of the day or night.
+The most important time to volunteer is when classes are in the classroom and during help sessions.
+Monitors are given access to the open room an hour before and an hour after s/he is scheduled.
 We ask that monitors volunteer a minimum of three hours per month.

-Please reply to email@example.com if you have an interest in becoming a monitor.
+Please write to email@example.com if you have an interest in becoming a monitor.
 If interested, we will contact you to arrange for a training session.

 Class Assistant Program

-Class Assistants work alongside our Instructors during computer classes assisting students with their hands on experience.
-A knowledge of the class subject matter; a desire to help others and a few hours of your time is all that is required.
+Class Assistants work alongside our Instructors during computer classes assisting students with their hands-on experience.
+Knowledge of the class subject matter, a desire to help others, and a few hours of your time are all that is required.
 No fears, you will be teamed with an experienced CA and receive training annually.

-Please reply to firstname.lastname@example.org if you have an interest in becoming a CA. Training involves shadowing a current CA.
+Would you please reply to firstname.lastname@example.org if you are interested in becoming a CA?
+Training involves shadowing a current CA.

-On a regular basis our Club offers help in either the classroom or the open room.
-This does not require a high level of knowledge, just the desire to be of service, the ability to Google a problem, or to work with others on the team to solve the issue.
-We welcome members for PC, Apple, Android, Google and more…wherever you feel comfortable.
-Sign up is done online so that you can chose the dates and time when you are available.
-If something interferes with the sign up just notify email@example.com so that a replacement can be found.
-Helpers tell us that being part of service carries its own reward just knowing that you can be there for our members.
-This is true even if we are not able to help, we are there to listen and make recommendations.
+Regularly, our Club offers help in either the classroom or the open room.
+This does not require a high level of knowledge, just the desire to be of service, the ability to Google a problem, or work with others on the Team to solve the issue.
+We welcome members for PC, Apple, Android, Google, and more…wherever you feel comfortable.
+Sign-up is done online to choose the dates and times when you are available.
+If something interferes with the sign-up, notify email@example.com to find a replacement.
+Helpers tell us that being part of service carries its own reward, knowing that you can be there for our members.
+This is true even if we cannot help; we are there to listen and make recommendations.

 The Club President appoints a Facilities Chair.
-The Facilities Chair is responsible for selecting a diverse committee of 6 – 8 members representing knowledge of equipment, software, networking, etc. This committee meets on a monthly basis to review potential purchases of new equipment, replacement equipment, updated software; changes to the organization of the Computer Center; and other related items.
-The Chair sits on the Executive Board as a non-voting member and provides monthly reports including recommendation made by the Facilities Committee.
+The Facilities Chair is responsible for selecting a diverse committee of 6 – 8 members representing knowledge of equipment, software, networking, etc. This committee meets monthly to review potential purchases of new equipment, replacement equipment, updated software; changes to the organization of the Computer Center; and other related items.
+In addition, the Chair sits on the Executive Board as a non-voting member and provides monthly reports, including recommendations made by the Facilities Committee.

 For more information reply to Suncityhhccpresident@gmail.com

-Classroom Instructors, KK presenters, and SIG Groups are always looking for Computer Club members who are knowledgeable about a topic and would like to share their expertise with others.
-Don’t be shy, give us a call. . . we will be happy to team you up with an experienced presenter for your first time out if you wish.
+Classroom Instructors, Apple, Computer Club Hour, Genealogy, Microsoft, and SIG Groups are always looking for Computer Club members knowledgeable about a topic and would like to share their expertise with others.
+So please don’t be shy, give us a call.
+We will be happy to team you up with an experienced presenter for your first time out if you wish.

-Please reply to firstname.lastname@example.org if you have an interest in becoming an Instructor.
+Would you please reply to SunCityhhccpresident@gmail.com if you are interested in becoming an Instructor?
 We will contact you to discuss your areas of expertise.

 Social and Special Events

-Please reply to email@example.com.
-You will be contact to see what areas you are interested in assisting with.
+Would you please reply to Suncityhhccpresident@gmail.com?
+You will be contacted to see what areas you are interested in assisting with.